-I grew up with the same fear.
+I grew up with that fear.

-Though it’s possible that there is some sort of painful after-death period or experience, it seems foolish to think that a loving god would create any soul knowing that he or she will spend all of eternity in a place of torment.
+Though it’s possible that there is some sort of painful after-death period or experience, it seems foolish to think that a loving God would create any soul knowing that he or she will spend all of eternity in a place of torment.

 Our fear of inadequacy, our fear of rejection and loneliness, our fear of the judgement of God, all come from a place of misunderstanding.
 We’ve misunderstood and underestimated the depths of God’s heart.